jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 tags: ['CTF']
 toc: true
 mathjax: yes
-last_modified_at: 2024-03-16
+last_modified_at: 2024-03-20
 ---

 <script type="text/javascript" src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>

 <font size="4">
 <p>
 I found this CTF in <a href="https://en.wikipedia.org/wiki/Pepero_Day">Nov 11th</a>, 2023.
-My original plan was to play <a href="https://ctftime.org/event/2073">0CTF/TCTF</a> with b01lers that day (and weekend), but it got postponed to some other time apparently because the organizers wanted to have their CTF serve as a DEFCON qualifier (I do not know the details unfortunately, so don't quote me on this because I could be wrong).
+My original plan for that day (and weekend) was to play <a href="https://ctftime.org/event/2073">0CTF/TCTF</a> with b01lers, but the organizers of that CTF postponed it to some other time because they wanted to have their CTF serve as a DEFCON qualifier (I do not know the details unfortunately, so don't quote me on this because I could be wrong).
 </p>

-<p>So, I decided to find a CTF and play it myself, because, why not :) </p>
+<p>So, I instead found a CTF that I can play it myself, because, why not :) </p>

 <p>This CTF technically ended in Sep 21, 2023 (because they got a team that solved every challenge that day) but they decided to leave it open until Jan 21, 2024.
 I did a quick Google search and discovered that no writeup was posted online (at least on the day I looked up) except one OSINT problem (<a href="https://medium.com/@tahabashir733/a-great-interior-desert-writeup-poctf-73a324ee8c4d">A Great Interior Desert</a>).</p>